 Church Administrator [email protected]

-Fred Cummins has been Foothills’ choir director since 2001 and organist since 1983, He served as children’s music director from 1972 until 1981.
+Fred Cummins has been Foothills’ Music Director since 2001 and organist since 1983, He served as children’s music director from 1972 until 1981.
 He accompanies the Golden Gate Men’s Chorus and has sung in the San Francisco Choral Artists and San Francisco Bach Choir.
 Fred holds a Masters in music education and a Bachelors in music from Stanford, where he sang in the Early Music Singers, Memorial Church Choir and Mendicants (which he directed for 2 years).
 He has also studied voice with Marie Gibson and organ with University Organist Robert Nanney.
 Fred was the first professional director of the Community School of Music and Arts in Mountain View.

-Gretchen Rauch joined Foothills as its Handbell Choir director in early 2019.
+Gretchen Rauch joined Foothills as its Handbell Choir Director in early 2019.
 She has a long and impressive history of ringing with several handbell ensembles in California.
 A mallet percussionist since 4th grade, Gretchen began her path to professional handbell performing in 1990 and since has served on the Board of Directors for Area 12 of the Handbell Musicians of America and as a past president of Handbell Ventures.
 She has performed with Bronzewood Paedeia in a Northern California concert tour, toured in Italy with Handbell Ventures, and rung all over the U.S. and Japan with Sonos.
-A Palo Alto resident with her husband and Airedale, she works at and volunteers with Grace Lutheran Church, the latter especially with its summer Christian Music Theatre.
+A Palo Alto resident with her husband and airedale, she works at and volunteers with Grace Lutheran Church, the latter especially with its summer Christian Music Theatre.